Bucket Policy

 }

-The following policy is an example for just allowing a specific IP address:
+The following policy is an example of just allowing a specific IP address:

 {